The Great Financial Crisis was Triggered by a Series of Unrelated Factors

 Overly complex derivatives and financial instruments

-Very few people knew what was going on with the structured financial products so it was easier to hide risk
+Very few people understood structured financial products so it was easier to hide risk

-- Because not many people were even reading the prospects
+- Not many people were even reading the prospects

 Incorrect diversification